KBraddie/WSBFinScrape/README.md

 * Finds related Due Diligence posts for each ticker in the list.

-* Displays the Stock ticker, number of mentions, current price and number of Due Dligience posts found in a easy to read table format.
+* Displays the Stock ticker, number of mentions, current price and number of Due Dligience posts found in an easy to read table format.
 All stock information is downloaded from Yahho Finance.

 * Each Ticker can be clicked to open a new window, displaying all related Due Diligence posts, URL links to the posts, Year-to-Date price data and a button to download the description of the stock.

 * Tickers found are stored in memory and checked against when the App is next run.
-Any Tickers that haven't been previously found are highlighed in Cyan as New.
+Any Tickers that haven't been previously found are highlighed in Cyan to highlight them as New.

 ## Images
 https://imgur.com/gallery/SzjFMmX